alexsoft12/LaravelCalendar/README.md

 ## Screenshot of calendar with minimal configuration
 ![Screenshot](img/screenshot.png)

+## License
+No license was included with original code.
+Awaiting licensing details from upstream.
+Any changes made as of this repo are licensed AGPL.

 ## Installation

 Install the package through [Composer](http://getcomposer.org/).
 Edit your project's `composer.json` file by adding: